GPUOpen-LibrariesAndSDKs/D3D12MemoryAllocator/README.md

 # Binaries

 The release comes with precompiled binary executable for "D3D12Sample" application which contains test suite.
-It is compiled using Visual Studio 2019, so it requires appropriate libraries to work, including "MSVCP140.dll", "VCRUNTIME140.dll", "VCRUNTIME140_1.dll".
-If its launch fails with error message telling about those files missing, please download and install [Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads), "x64" version.
+It is compiled using Visual Studio 2022, so it requires appropriate libraries to work, including "MSVCP140.dll", "VCRUNTIME140.dll", "VCRUNTIME140_1.dll".
+If its launch fails with error message telling about those files missing, please download and install [Microsoft Visual C++ Redistributable](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170), "X64" version.

 # Copyright notice